mkrechetov/mkrechetov.github.io/_posts/2022-07-23-clustering.markdown

     return embedding
 ```

-Finally, lets use K-Means algorithm and cluster vertices of the graph, considered as a points in 100-dimensional space according to their embedding:
+Finally, let's use the K-Means algorithm and cluster vertices of the graph, considered as points in 100-dimensional space according to their embedding:

 ```
 def clusterWV(G, embedding, clusterNum = 4, seed=1):